2013 Viognier, Estate Grown and Bottled, Santa Ynez Valley

 After early morning hand-harvesting, our Viognier begins fermentation in stainless steel tanks.
-Halfway through fermentation, it was transferred to French oak barrels that are over 5 years old.
+Halfway through fermentation it was transferred to neutral French oak barrels that were over 10 years old.
 The wine was then aged for six months, but not allowed to go through malolactic fermentation.
 This short barrel aging allows the wine to build texture and mouth-feel while retaining it brightness.